DanielaCabiddu/OOCTriTile/README.md

 OOCTriTile is provided as a header-only library, included into the *include* folder.
 To include OOCTriTile in your project, simply include the *include* folder in your code.

 To build example applications included into the *examples* folder, use the *build.sh* script available in the *example* folder.
+To test example applications, use the *test.sh* script available in the *example* folder.

 ### Example build status